 Board Leadership Structure.
+With the upcoming retirement of Mr. Mark A. Ruelle from the Board, we have determined that, moving forward, we will use a Lead Independent Director plus a combined Chairman of the Board (the "Chair") and Chief Executive Officer ("CEO") structure.
+The Board previously separated the roles of the Chair and CEO, with Mr. Mark A. Ruelle serving as the Chair and Mr. David A. Campbell serving as the CEO.
+Following Mr. Ruelle's announcement that he is not standing for re-election, Mr. Campbell has been nominated by the Board to serve as both the Chair and CEO.

-We have separated the roles of Chairman of the Board (the "Chair") and Chief Executive Officer, with Mr. Mark A. Ruelle serving as the Chair and Mr. David A. Campbell serving as the Chief Executive Officer.
-The Board believes that this structure is an appropriate corporate governance structure for the Company.
-However, the Board believes it is important to maintain flexibility to combine the roles in the future if it determines that a different Board structure would be in the long-term interests of our shareholders.
+The Board believes that the new structure is an appropriate corporate governance structure for the Company moving forward.
+However, the Board believes it is important to maintain flexibility to separate the roles in the future if it determines that a different Board structure would be in the long-term interests of our shareholders.